zackhitch/Computer-Architecture-One/LS8-SPEC.md

 Compare the value in two registers.

-If the are equal, set the `equal` flag to true.
+* If they are equal, set the Equal `E` flag to 1, otherwise set it to 0.

+* If registerA is less than registerB, set the Less-than `T` flag to 1, otherwise set it to 0.

-If the are not equal, set the `equal` flag to false.
+* If registerA is greater than registerB, set the Greater-than `T` flag to 1, otherwise set it to 0.

 Machine code:
 ```
-00010110 00000aaa 00000bbb
+10100000 00000aaa 00000bbb
 ```

 ### DEC

 `DEC register`

-Decrement the value in the given register.
+Decrement (subtract 1 from) the value in the given register.

 Machine code:
 ```
-00011000 00000rrr
+01111001 00000rrr
 ```

 ### DIV